-• The enforcement date (1st January, 2020) of the REACH ANNEXES, which newly regulate the necessary subjects for registration dossier about nanoforms, should be deferred until all the knowledge and tools, such as the OECD test guideline and grouping tools applicable to them can be available for the registrants.
+With respect to the REACH ANNEXES which newly specify the necessary subjects for registration dossier about nanoforms, the compliance of the Dossier should be evaluated considering that the relevant knowledge and tools, such as the OECD test guidelines and grouping tools, have not be fully available for the registrants.

-• The test methods or tools of nanoforms which REACH ANNEX requests are under developing.
+The test methods or tools of nanoforms which REACH ANNEX requests are under developing.

-WP-1 / # 16 / J to E Common Consolidated Corporate Tax Base (CCCTB)
+WP-1 / # 18 / J to E Common Consolidated Corporate Tax Base (CCCTB)

-- The BRT urges the authorities of the EU to adopt the second step CCCTB proposal swiftly after the adoption of the first step CCTB proposal because the BRT thinks that the substantial benefits to businesses are mostly in the second step. - The BRT hopes that, in the deliberations of the proposals of CCCTB in the Council, the Member States will keep the tax system simple and sensible, and focus on fostering growth and investment. - The BRT would like to suggest that, if the Member States should find it difficult to agree on the CCTB/CCCTB proposals, they should move on to the enhanced cooperation procedure swiftly so that CCCTB would be first implemented by the Member States that support them. - The BRT encourages the EU to aim at making the Best Practice corporate tax system in the world to which countries around the world would aspire.
+- The BRT urges the authorities of the EU to adopt the second step CCCTB proposal swiftly after the adoption of the first step CCTB proposal because the BRT thinks that the substantial benefits to businesses are mostly in the second step. - The BRT hopes that, in the deliberations of the proposals of CCCTB in the Council, the Member States will keep the tax system simple and sensible, and focus on fostering growth and investment. - The BRT would like to suggest that, if the Member States should find it difficult to agree on the CCTB/CCCTB proposals, they should move on to the enhanced cooperation procedure swiftly so that CCCTB would be first implemented by the Member States that support them.

+The BRT encourages the EU to aim at making the Best Practice corporate tax system in the world to which countries around the world would aspire.